cfengine/documentation/getting-started/known-issues.markdown

 ### On Windows platforms, cf-serverd listens only to IPv6 interface

-There is a policy-level workaround for this one, add the following to `body server control` in `masterfiles/controls/cf-serverd.cf`:
+The policy-level workaround is to add the following to `body server control` in `masterfiles/controls/cf-serverd.cf`:

 ```cf3
 bindtointerface => "0.0.0.0";